mamuso/party-poopers/README.md

-# Birdy Wirdies vs. Party Poopers
+# Party Poopers, a Birdy Wirdy card game

 This is a phisical card game that I'm **trying to build** for Marco's eighth birthday.
 He LOVES playing card games like Sushi Go, Exploding Kittens or Machi Koro.
 I thought it would be awesome if we could design a game together and I could try to make it look _professional_ for him as a birthday present.